sakamoto-poteko/HumanResourceCompiler/README.md

-# Project Name: Human Resource Machine Compiler
+# Human Resource Machine Compiler

 This project aims to create a compiler for the game Human Resource Machine using a custom language called "Human Resource Machine LazyCoder Language" (HRML).
 The language simplifies the game's coding challenges by abstracting some of its assembly-like constructs, allowing you to write code more efficiently.
-The project includes components such as lexical analysis, parsing, intermediate representation (IR), code generation, and optimization.

 In addition, the project provides a VSCode extension for HRML language support, allowing syntax highlighting and language-specific configuration.